GrowlyX/on-bot-typescript/docs/configure.md

 }
 ```

-Once you have configured the maven/gradle dependency for FTCScript, follow the instructions below to start writing scripts!
+Once you have configured the maven/gradle dependency for on-bot-kotlin, follow the instructions below to start writing scripts!

 1. Create your OpMode(s):
 ```java